A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Analysis and results

 \subsection{Apparent DM variations within a single burst}

-During our observing campaign, the brightest burst in our sample was detected with both Westerbork and \nancay \citep[B01-Wb and B26-NRT, respectively,][]{ouldboukattine_2024_atel}.
+During our observing campaign, the brightest burst in our sample was simultaneously detected with Westerbork and \nancay, B01-Wb and B26-NRT, respectively (Figure~\ref{fig:wb_nrt_bright_burst}) \citep{ouldboukattine_2024_atel}.
 Using the Westerbork data, we precisely measured the DM to be $464.857 \pm 0.003$\,\dmunit\ (see Section~\ref{sec:dm_var_long}).
 We also optimize the DM for the NRT-detected burst (Figure~\ref{fig:b01_nrt_pol}).
 We dedispersed the burst over a range of trial dispersion measures and measured the peak S/N of the brightest component at each step.
 We then fit a Gaussian function to the resulting S/N curve to determine the optimal DM.
-The fit, shown in the left column of Figure~\ref{fig:nrt_dm_opt}, yields a best-fit DM of $464.863 \pm 0.029$\,\dmunit.
+The fit, shown in the left column of Appendix~Figure~\ref{fig:nrt_dm_opt}, yields a best-fit DM of $464.863 \pm 0.029$\,\dmunit.
 This value is consistent with the aforementioned DM derived from the Westerbork data, as shown in the top row of Figure~\ref{fig:dyn_matrix}.

-After correcting for dispersion, we find that the burst has a component that shows an apparent residual drift, starting at $\sim 100$\,kHz frequency scale consistent across all $7$ bursts that we analyse.
+After correcting for dispersion, we find that the burst has a component that shows an apparent residual drift, starting at $\sim 100$\,kHz frequency scale consistent across all $7$\,bursts that we analyse, see Table~\ref{tab:scint}.
 While we do not see evidence for strong frequency evolution of this $\sim 100$\,kHz frequency scale can be attributed to scintillation.